GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/testers/custom.md

 ### Configuration

-To use a custom command, add a `custom` field to the corresponding test in the `test` section of the `skaffold.yaml`.
-Supported schema for `CustomTest` includes:
+To use a custom command, add a custom field to the corresponding test in the test section of the skaffold.yaml.
+Supported schema for CustomTest includes:

 {{< schema root="CustomTest" >}}